jjola00/MeteorMadness/README.md

 - `/physics`: The core physics engine for calculating impact effects.
 - `/scripts`: A collection of utility scripts for downloading and processing reference data.
 - `/services`: The business logic layer that orchestrates data fetching, processing, and analysis.
+  - `/services/game`: Contains the core logic for the interactive game mode, including session management, defense simulation, and player progression.
 - `/2dvisualisation`: The frontend code for the 2D impact visualizer.

 ## Getting Started